Wixry/wixry/README.md

   ### 🚙 Kart logs

   - Kart logs is a phone app linked to a website where you can save the data/setup of your karts and thus better analyze it.
-The app will first be realized for Andriod to test whether it is going to be used, and then after the tests it will also be available for iOS
+The app will first be realized for Andriod to test whether it is going to be used, and then after the tests, it will also be available for iOS

   ### 📁 Solvix Scripts
   - Solvix scripts is a monthly payment for custom scripts for the platform FiveM, standalone, QBCore and esx.